-For more information about scheduling an intake or any of our services, please call GFP at (212) 879-4900, extension 370 or email firstname.lastname@example.org.
-We will be delighted to get back to you promptly.
+For more information about scheduling an intake or any of our services, contact us.

 Please join the movement for Gender Justice.
 While we have limited volunteer opportunities for individuals to work with our events and community trainings, we are delighted to speak with you about the ways you can make a difference in your community and participate to the GFP community.
-If you are interested in volunteering or organizing an event to support GFP, please contact Jane Rennert at email@example.com.
+If you are interested in volunteering or organizing an event to support GFP, or if you would like to make a donation, please contact Jane Rennert at firstname.lastname@example.org.

 Families and Gender:

 - Malpas, J. (2011).
 Between Pink and Blue: A Multi-Dimensional Family Approach to Gender Nonconforming Children and their Families, Family Process, 50, 4, pp. 453-470.